 Note: If you do not allow all jobs to finish before you shut down the Controller, some jobs fail after the upgrade, and the failure may not be evident for some time.
-(See the worker\inactive\delay configuration parameter in the <new\controller\ dir>/tomcat/webapps/scancentral-ctrl/WEB-INF/classes/config.properties file.)
+(See the worker\inactive\delay configuration parameter in the <new\ controller\dir>/tomcat/webapps/scancentral-ctrl/WEB-INF/classes/config.properties file.)

 - 3. Shut down the Controller. - 4.
 Install the new Controller.
-(For information, see "Installing the Controller" on page 20.) - 5.
+(For information, see "Installing the Controller" on page 24.) - 5.
 If your existing config.properties file has been modified, you must merge it with the new config.properties file.
 (You cannot simply copy the existing config.properties file.) - 6.
-Navigate to the jobFiles and cloudCtrlDb directories of the existing Controller, and then copy these to the new Controller.
+If (and only if) you are upgrading the Controller from a 22.2.x or earlier version to version 23.1.0, run the migration script as follows